 But lo and behold!
 Ruthie discovered that the hotel where I’d be billeted was just a few-minute walk to 9/11 Memorial.
 She was very delighted since she’d really wanted to take me to the landmarks in New York City.
 So after resting our feet for a while, we decided to visit Ground Zero passed 6:00 pm.

 Setting foot on the spot where thousands of lives were lost was a moving and thought-provoking experience for me.
 I offered prayers and paid tributes to all the innocent victims on that dreadful September 11, 2001 terrorist attack of the World Trade Center.

-This humbling visit to this memorial capped my November 3 itinerary and this made my US tour worth sharing even if it’ll take me months (or even a year!) before completing all my narratives.
+This humbling visit to this memorial capped my November 3 itinerary and this made my US tour worth sharing even if it’ll take me months (or even years!) before completing all my narratives.